-Am I too young??Watch
+Am I too young??Watch this thread

 I'm currently 18 and completing an apprenticeship in the office at a local medical centre.
 It is definitely not something I want to do for much longer so once it's finished I'm leaving.
 I've been floundering around for ideas of what I can do after and hadn't really come up with much, sort of settled on the idea of a dog groomer?
 And while I love doggys, I don't think it's really me.